MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/master-planning/planning-optimization/planning-optimization-fit-analysis.md

 # required metadata

 title: Planning Optimization fit analysis
-description: This topic explains how to check your current setup and data against the capabilities of Planning Optimization.
+description: This topic explains how to verify your current setup and data against the capabilities of the Planning Optimization functionality.
 author: ChristianRytt
 manager: AnnBe
 ms.date: 1030/2019